Kalmyks: Early history of the Oirats

-The contemporary Kalmyks are a branch of the Mongolian Oirats, whose ancient grazing-lands spanned present-day parts of Kazakhstan, Russia, Mongolia and China.
-After the fall of the Mongol-led Yuan dynasty of China in 1368, the Oirats emerged as a formidable foe against the Khalkha Mongols, the Han-led Ming dynasty and the Manchu-led Qing dynasty.
+The contemporary Kalmyks are a branch of the Oirat Mongols, whose ancient grazing-lands spanned present-day parts of Kazakhstan, Russia, Mongolia and China.
+After the fall of the Mongol Yuan Dynasty in 1368, the Oirat-Mongols emerged as a formidable foe against the Khalkha Mongols, the Ming dynasty and the Qing dynasty.
 For 400 years, the Oirats conducted a military struggle for domination and control over both Inner Mongolia and Outer Mongolia.
 The struggle ended in 1757 with the defeat of the Oirats of the Dzungar Khanate against the Qing Empire, in the Dzungar–Qing Wars; they were the last of the Mongol groups to resist vassalage to Qing.